 Vulnerable Groups: Distinct group of people who may suffer disproportionately from resettlement effects.
-The policy defines vulnerable groups as households below the poverty line, the elderly, female headed households, disabled headed households, those without legal title to assets, landless, women, children, indigenous people, and the disabled.
+The policy defines vulnerable groups as households below the poverty line, the elderly, those without legal title to assets, landless, women, children and indigenous people.

-7 EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

-- 1. This LARP has been prepared for the sub-project of 220 kV NowsheraSSwhich is one of the sub-projects of tranche-4.
-This sub-project is located in two tehsils, Nowshera and Pabbi ofNowshera, KPK Province, Pakistan.
+- 1. This final draft LARP has been prepared for the sub-project of 220 kV New Grid Station at Nowshera is one of the sub-projects of tranche-4.
+This sub-project is located in two tehsils, Nowshera and Pabbi of District Nowshera, Khyber Pakhtoonkhwa Province, Pakistan.
 The main objective of the sub-project is to enhance the transmission capacity of NTDC1 system by addition of new 220 kV Nowshera substation along with its allied transmission line of 2 km to meet the growing power demand of distribution companies (DISCOs), particularly Peshawar Electric Supply Company (PESCO). - 2.
 The Government of Pakistan is implementing the "Power Transmission Enhancement Investment Program (PTEIP) under the financial assistance of ADB through a multi tranche financing facility (MFF) to meet the requirements of NTDC for financing of the sub-projects planned for implementation under short, medium and long term.
 The Program seeks to (i) rehabilitate, augment, and expand parts of the system to meet current generation capacities; (ii) expand and augment the system to cope with future power generation stations; and (iii) ensure continued operation and maintenance in accordance with best international practices.
 Thus, the major aim of PTEIP is enhancement in the capacity of the transmission system by rehabilitation, extension, augmentation & expansion of existing 500 kV & 220 kV network of NTDC, to meet the growing power demand in the country. - 3.
-The sub-projects under MMF 1 3 Tranches are already under implementation at different stages, while 9 sub-projects are proposed for Tranche 4.
-Tranche 4 is to address the identified sub-projects to reinforce, augment and expand the existing transmission network to cope with existing generation capacity and current demand profiles by removal of constraints and system risks.
+The tranche 4 has 7 sub-projects which look to address and reinforce, augment and expand the existing transmission network to cope with existing generation capacity and current demand profiles by removal of constraints and system risks.
 The addition of new 220 kV substation Nowshera in NTDC system is a part of NTDC's overall power development program and is proposed to strengthen the transmission system.
-The proposed sub-project involves the construction of new grid station and feeding transmission line. - 4.
-This LARP for 220 kV Nowshera sub-projects and feeding transmission line has been prepared to identify, quantify and value the impacts in order to determine the compensation package and accordingly its implementation.
-The major objective of this LARP is the assessment of type and magnitude of LAR impacts, eligibility and entitlement of compensation; institutional arrangements for the implementation of LAR activities as well as redress of community complaints, cost, implementation schedule and conducting internal and external monitoring. - 5.
-The socioeconomic conditions of APs were derived from primary data through conducting field survey, and supplemented through secondary data, i.e. data from Directorate of Agriculture, Economics & Marketing, Forest Department, District Population Census, Economic Survey of Pakistan and relevant websites.
-The primary sources data include the census and socioeconomic survey of 100% (23 Nos.
-AFs with a total population of 193 persons) affectees and 6 Nos. consultations with the officials and APs / members of local community.
-The inventory assessment survey was conducted
+The proposed sub-project involves the construction of new grid station and feeding transmission line.
+This final draft LARP for 220 kV Nowshera sub-projects and feeding transmission line has been prepared to identify, quantify and value the impacts in order to determine the compensation package and accordingly its implementation.
+The major objective of this LARP is the assessment of type and magnitude of LAR impacts, eligibility and entitlement of compensation; institutional arrangements for the implementation of LAR activities as well as redress of community complaints, cost, implementation schedule and - 4.
+The sub-project involves privately owned land.
+The total land required for the constructin of this sub-project is 314.95 Kanals.
+This land is barren and was being used as refugee's capm.
+Threre is no agriculture activities on this land.
+No vegetation including any trees exists on the land.
+Furthermore, no indigenous peoples/ or distinct group of people are found in the area of this sub-project or its surroundings.
+Similarly, there would be no impact on gender due to the implementation of this sub-project as the construction of this sub-project will not affect any women which is vacant and does not have presence of women. - 5.
+In accordance with the Land Acquisition Act 1894 (LAA), Telegraph Act 1885 and ADB Safeguard Policy Statement 2009 (SPS, 2009), land acquisition and resettlement activities of this sub-project will be carried out ensuring that compensation for affected